openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 The configurable enclave functionality concept is not limited to SGX TEE.
 Other TEEs can potentially support this concept, including the aspect of immutable identity of additional code/code allowed to be loaded into the enclave post enclave initialization.
 But at the time of the writing, only SGX with KSS feature supports Init-time Configuration Data.

-An OE SGX application passes the Init-time Configuration Data to the enclave loader through the `OE_SGX_CONFIG_DATA` enclave setting context:
+An OE SGX application passes the Init-time Configuration Data to the enclave loader through the `OE_SGX_CONFIGURATION_DATA` enclave setting context:

 ```C
 /**